DigitalWriting/dig6836/syllabus.md

 6. Multiple Submissions: Submitting the same academic work for credit more than once without the express written permission of the instructor.
 7. Helping another violate academic behavior standards.
 8. Soliciting assistance with academic coursework and/or degree requirements.

+### Artificial Intelligence (AI) Tools and Software

+We are now at the point in history where artificial intelligence tools and software (e.g., ChatGPT, GPT-4, Google Bard, Github Co-Pilot, Adobe Firefly, Starry AI, and many others) can create reasonably sophisticated and compelling forms of writing, coding, image generation, and other forms of communication.
+This includes the automated generation of Python code, which many of these systems can do quite well.
+In fact, Google Bard can even run your Python scripts and provide output.
+I encourage you to experiment with these tools to explore ideas and possibilities for your project development and to explore ideas for your final project.
+However, all uses of AI-generated writing and coding should be documented as such in your proposal documents and you should only use these tools as rough conceptual or brainstorming tools for work that you will ultimately author on your own (using your human brain).

+Using AI tools can be very helpful for documenting and explaining sections of code and errors in your code.
+In fact, they are so useful that I encourage you to use them to assist you as you are learning the fundamentals of Python.
+However, any undocumented applications of ChatGPT or similar AI-tools to fully generate the Python code for your project assignments or final project will be considered plagiarism and subjected to the normal disciplinary procedures as outlined in the UCF Student Rules of Conduct and UCF’s policies on academic misconduct.
+If you are uncertain whether or not you are using AI-tools appropriately for this class then please talk to me about your plans before moving forward.

+In short, I encourage you to use, but not abuse, such tools in this class.

 ### Responses to Academic Dishonesty, Plagiarism, or Cheating